lynxknight/batya_slotov/README.md

 ## TODO

-0) fix usage of "subsribed_users" file
+[x] Fix usage of "subsribed_users" file--
-1) Cancel booking via bot
+[ ] In case of problem with an agent, send page screenshot to creator to have easier time debugging [ ] Cancel booking via bot
-2) Multiple accounts in one bot
+[ ] Multiple accounts in one bot
-3) Edit preferences via bot or something like this
+[ ] Edit preferences via bot or something like this
-4) store data in persistent storage
+[ ] store data in persistent storage

 Extra:
-1) Natural language-based commands
+[ ] Natural language-based commands